suprafrontal/hemato.ai.docs/source/index.html.md

 ```

-## 5. Get The Report for a Peripheral Blood Seamr Study
+## 5. Get The Report for a Peripheral Blood Smear Study
-You can get the latest version of the report by makeing a GET call.
+You can get the latest version of the report by making a GET call.
-In cases that there are multiple revisions and you want to get an ealier version of the report you need to specify the version.
+In cases that there are multiple revisions and you want to get an earlier version of the report you need to specify the version.

 > To get the latest diagnostic report on a PBS